COVID-19 Update on Pandemic Assistance for Farm and Food Small Businesses

 For More Information

 A webinar will be held on Wednesday, October 13, at 6:30 p.m. to discuss how to apply for this program.
-Register now.
 The webinar will also be recorded for later viewing, and registering to attend will also add you to the list to receive the recording.

 For more information contact me (Liz Higgins) at email@example.com.